gkraften/P-Uppgift/README.md

   def place(self, type, row, col):
-    '''Places a piece of color type at row row and column col. If the cell is occupied or if no pieces are flipped an exception will be raised.
-    Returns a list of all pieces that were flipped.'''
+    '''Places a piece of color type at row row and column col. If the cell is occupied, no pieces are flipped or if the cell lies outside of the board an exception will be raised.
+Returns a list with the positions of all pieces that were flipped.'''

 class Reversi:
   '''A class representing a game of reversi.'''